amckennafoster/nbidata/docs/upload/upload.md

 Are there other uploads on the repository directly related to this research?
 Is there a published paper related to this research?

 ## Contributors
 Paste in any information provided by the Wrangler.
+However, the contributor relationships are very specific.
+Only add people or institutions that have a direct relationship to the files bing uploaded.

 ## References to Thesis
 Unlikely to use these fields.